 The folding mechanism includes SoftDrop, making folding easier.
 However, it’s not got the smallest footprint when folded, and it’s a weighty beast, so bear that in mind if you’re short on space.

-Another foldable treadmill that connects to a training app, in this case, Echelon’s own training app (£39.99 a month), offering live and on-demand workout options.
-We should point out that access to these classes is not via an inbuilt touchscreen but rather via your phone or tablet, which adds an extra layer of planning and organisation to your workouts to ensure everything is charged and connected.
+Another foldable treadmill that connects to a training app – in this case, Echelon’s own training app – and offers live and on-demand workout options.
+In our Echelon Stride review, we said, "that access to online classes is not via an inbuilt touchscreen but rather via your phone or tablet, adding an extra layer of planning and organisation to your workouts to ensure everything is charged and connected."

-It’s a dinky treadmill when compared to some of the others on this list, and it folds up tidily with the press of a button.
-Once folded, it’s only 26cm thick, and you can store it upright or lie it down to slide it under the bed, making it a great option if you can only fit it in a small room.
+It’s a dinky treadmill when compared to some of the others on this list but it folds up tidily with the press of a button.
+Once folded, it’s only 10 inches (26 cm) thick, and you can store it upright or lie it down to slide it under the bed, making it a great option if you can only fit it in a small room.

 What you need to know about foldable treadmills